Hich69/sidr/README.md

 # sidr

 This package show you how usefull if R langage.
-This is a toolbox for statistics.
+This is a toolbox for statistical analysis.